What is Chinese medicine?

 Chinese herbal medicine can be used for the treatment of common health conditions.
 Herbal decoctions are used for chronic and acute conditions, such as digestive imbalances, pain, insomnia, fertility, headaches, colds and flu are just a few.
 Treatments can include both acupuncture and Chinese herbal medicine.
 Chinese herbs are designed to target underlying energetic imbalance.
 The formulation of precise individualised herbal formulas is a skill which takes many years to acquire.
 Chinese herbs can be prescribed raw (which is in dried form) and need to be cooked up at home in a clay pot.
 They can also be prescribed as granules, which can be dissolved in hot water.
 Also available are capsules, which can be taken like tablets.

 What can I expect in my first treatment?

 Your first consultation starts with a conversation about the history of your condition.
 You will be asked when it started, how it started, and other questions to gain an understanding of why you have come.
 The practitioner may ask about other symptoms which relate to your condition.
-You can then relax on the treatment table where the practitioner will take your pulse, look at your tongue or examine areas of pain.
+You can then relax on the treatment table where the practitioner will take your pulse, look at your tongue and examine areas of pain.
 The practitioner will collate all the information and reach a Chinese medicine diagnosis.
 Usually a treatment of acupuncture will be given during the first treatment.
-Your first treatment may take over an hour, so make sure you allow enough time.
+Your first treatment may take just over an hour, so make sure you allow enough time.